-xman.form.button1 This is a fully specified resource name, and w affect only widgets called button1 that are children widgets called form that are children of application named xman.
-(Note that while typically two widges that are siblings will have different names, it is n prohibited.)
+xman.form.button1 This is a fully specified resource name, and will affect only widgets called button1 that are children of widgets called form that are children of applications named xman.
+(Note that while typically two widgets that are siblings will have different names, it is not prohibited.)
 Xman.Form.Command This will match any Command widget that is a child of a Form widget that is itself a child of an application of class Xman .

-Xman.Form.button1 This is a mixed resource name with both widget names and classes specified.
+Xman.Form.button1This is a mixed resource name with both widget names and classes specified.